lightalloy/books-notes/ruby/metaprogramming_ruby.md

 # Part 2.
 Metaprogramming in Rails
 ### Active Support’s Concern Module
 #### The Include-and-Extend Trick
-Rails before concerns - 'include-and-extend trick' (linke in the VCR example) This trick has some problems:
+Rails before concerns - 'include-and-extend trick' (link in the VCR example) This trick has some problems:

 Each module that defines class methods must also define a similar included hook that extend s its includer.